2025 Booth Descriptions

 Brought to you by the laboratories of Dr. Dan Papaj and Dr. Judie Bronstein.

 One-third of our food requires the services of animal pollinators, which usually means insects such as bees.
 We will have videos and live specimens available, and provide information about insects as pollinators.
+Insects are involved in other beneficial relationships too, and you’ll meet some of them at this table.

 Insect Life Cycles